How to Deal With Anxious Attachment

-In this article, I will focus on how to deal with anxious attachment.
+In this article, I will focus on how to understand and deal with an anxious attachment style, from my perspective as a counsellor, wife and parent.

-I’ll explore how to identify it in yourself or your partner and what it might mean for your relationships.
+I’ll explore how to identify an anxious attachment style in yourself or your partner and what it might mean for your relationships.

 I’ll also explore ways to support your anxiously attached child so that they can experience healthy relationships.